proycon/LaMachine/lamachine_v2_plan.md

 ### Objective #3: Production deployment & Integration

 * The LaMachine everybody can install at home is in principle the same LaMachine as goes to official hosters of production environments, such as CLARIAH centres.
-We want to make LaMachine more suitable for the demands of production environments.
+We want to make LaMachine more suitable for the demands of production environments, provisioning through ansible facilitates more complex demands as hosters can more easily add their own tools and dependencies.
 * We should investigate what we can include in LaMachine for better integration in a CLARIAH production environment, with respect to authentication (single sign-on)
 * In the development of a larger CLARIAH WP3 VRE, LaMachine will play a central role as tool environment anyway.
 Special facilities may need to be implemented for incorporation in a larger VRE framework; LaMachine can take part of this integration burden away from the tools.